odin-the-ruler/Octomod/Readme.md

 ## Running Locally

-To run the project locally, use the following command:
+To run Octomod on your local machine, follow these steps:

 ```bash
 python src/main.py